MinghuiChen43/awesome-trustworthy-deep-learning/README.md

   - Key Word: Out-of-Distribution Generalization; Invariant Causal Prediction; Causal Representation Learning.
   - <details><summary>Digest</summary> We propose invariant Causal Representation Learning (iCaRL), an approach that enables out-of-distribution (OOD) generalization in the nonlinear setting (i.e., nonlinear representations and nonlinear classifiers).
 It builds upon a practical and general assumption: the prior over the data representation (i.e., a set of latent variables encoding the data) given the target and the environment belongs to general exponential family distributions, i.e., a more flexible conditionally non-factorized prior that can actually capture complicated dependences between the latent variables.

+- Improving Out-of-Distribution Generalization by Adversarial Training with Structured Priors. [[paper]](https://arxiv.org/abs/2210.06807) [[code]](https://github.com/NOVAglow646/NIPS22-MAT-and-LDAT-for-OOD)
+  - Qixun Wang, Yifei Wang, Hong Zhu, Yisen Wang. *NeurIPS 2022*
+  - Key Word: Out-of-Distribution Generalization; Adversarial Training.
+  - <details><summary>Digest</summary> We empirically show that sample-wise AT has limited improvement on OOD performance.
+Specifically, we find that AT can only maintain performance at smaller scales of perturbation while Universal AT (UAT) is more robust to larger-scale perturbations.
+This provides us with clues that adversarial perturbations with universal (low dimensional) structures can enhance the robustness against large data distribution shifts that are common in OOD scenarios.
+Inspired by this, we propose two AT variants with low-rank structures to train OOD-robust models.

 - Revisiting adapters with adversarial training. [[paper]](https://arxiv.org/abs/2210.04886)
   - Sylvestre-Alvise Rebuffi, Francesco Croce, Sven Gowal.
   - Key Word: Adversarial Training; Adapters.